-It seems that I find mostly southern Indian food around the neighborhood, but from what I read, Punjabis, Tamils, Malayalis, Sinhalese, and Bengalis all live and have represented cultures here.
+It seems I mostly find south Indian food around the neighborhood, but from what I read, Punjabis, Tamils, and Bengalis all live and share their cultures here.

-This colorful building is quite an iconic landmark...it's known as the Tan Teng Niah Residence, and is actually Chinese.
-The building structure itself may be Chinese, but the colors seem to be distinctly Indian to me...
+Colorful buildings like this are hard to miss.
+This is the Tan Teng Niah Residence, and although it's Chinese, the colors seem to be quite Indian to me...

-I quickly snapped this photo of a man riding his bike past the bus station.
-Thanks to the Ricoh GR II's "snap focus" mode, I never miss a shot.
+Later, snapped this photo of a man riding his bike past the bus station.
+Thanks to the Ricoh GR II's "snap focus" mode, obviously I never miss a shot.

 FYI, you can click the image below to learn more about my camera on Amazon...